 Johnny's Winter Growing Guide

-Quick Hoops™ made of bent steel conduit or electrical metal tubing (EMT) are positioned over crops to be overwintered.
-We developed the Quick Hoops™ Low Tunnel Benders specifically for creating hoops that are strong enough to support heavy winter snow loads.
-We have found that hoops made of other materials, such as wire or PVC, fall short in this regard.
+We developed the Quick Hoops™ Low Tunnel Benders specifically for creating hoops from bent steel conduit (aka electric metallic tube, or EMT).
+We have found that hoops made of EMT are strong enough to support heavy winter snow loads, whereas other materials, such as wire or PVC, fall short in this regard.

 To learn more about How to Set Up and Manage Your Quick Hoops Low Tunnels, see our excerpt from Eliot Coleman's Winter Harvest Handbook.